 Chronic inflammation, on the other hand, is a low-grade constant activation of the immune system due to minor irritations of body tissues.
-Think of it like if you lightly scratched yourself in the same place every hour.
+Think of it as if you lightly scratched yourself in the same place every hour.

 The same thing happens to the tissues inside your body, but it can be difficult to tease out the causes of the inflammation.
-It’s a bit of the age-old chicken or the egg question, which came first the illness or the inflammation?
+It’s a bit of the age-old chicken or the egg question, which came first, the illness or the inflammation?

 It is different in every condition, but teasing out contributing sources and eliminating them is the goal to ease inflammatory symptoms related to health or a poorly functioning metabolism.

-There is research to back up chronic inflammation’s involvement in almost all chronic conditions including:
+There is research to back up chronic inflammation’s involvement in almost all chronic conditions, including:

 - Cardiovascular Disease